Sryn/eikanjibot/README.md

         * Fixed this by only getting statuses (mentions) that are newer than lastMentionID
       * Now, have to ensure that the lastMentionID that is updated in config.json is the newest of the statuses
         * Done this by moving the updateLastMentionID to the function that gets the mentions and only updating the largest number status.id
+        * Won't update lastMentionID if there's an error for that ID
+          * But this current method will ignore an error ID if a later ID in the same batch successfully gets replied to
   * Need to prepare some draft functions that:
     1. Reads the body of the query tweet/mention/status <- DONE
     2. Remove the '@aTwitterUser ' from it, where that is the Twitter handle of the user that sent the mention + the space after it <- DONE